cdklabs/cdk-skylight/README.md

 ### WindowsNode - Windows Generic Worker

-The stack creates Windows Server with the latest AMI and joined the machine to the domain.
+The stack creates Windows Server with the latest AMI and joins the machine to the domain.
 It is possible to send Powershell commands or connect and work from the machine.

 ```typescript
 const windowsNodeObject = new WindowsNode(stack, 'WindowsNode', '/test', {